Memorial tribute videos are a beautiful and meaningful way to say goodbye to a friend or family member.

 - Include vacations and favorite travel destinations.

 When we help a client create a memorial tribute video, we interview the family to make sure we have a full understanding of their loved one, and what that person’s life was about.
-Then we review the photos the family has selected, to make sure they tell a engaging story and show the full spectrum of that person’s life.
+Then we review the photos the family has selected, to make sure they tell an engaging story and show the full spectrum of that person’s life.
+If the photos are in print form, we will scan each photo and make a digital copy to be used in the video.

 Keep in mind, there will be guests at the service who know your loved one from many different areas of that person’s life, so it’s a good idea to have pictures representing each of the person’s unique communities.
 The tribute video can be a way for them to get better acquainted with a side of the person’s life that they didn’t know much about.